-• Akron General will not hire any person who tests positive for drugs.
+- Akron General will not hire any person who tests positive for drugs. - House Officers are expected and required to report to training/work on time and in a fit mental and physical condition for work.

-- House Officers are expected and required to report to training/work on time and in a fit mental and physical condition for work. - House Officers are expected to be free from any health impairment which is of potential risk to patients or other employees or which may interfere with execution of a House Officer's duties, no House Officer whose behavior is impaired due to drugs or alcohol, including but not limited to prescribed medications or over-the-counter medications, may work. - Except as specified within the Akron General Human Resource policy 3.14 entitled "Substance Abuse," the unlawful manufacture, distribution, dispensation, possession or use of alcohol or controlled or illegal substances or drug paraphernalia on Akron General property or while conducting hospital business is absolutely prohibited and will subject the House Officer to immediate termination and potential adverse legal consequences.
-Alcohol may be served at certain functions with administrative approval. - Akron General Medical Center offers House Officers an Employee Assistance Program (EAP) which provides confidential assistance for problems including but not limited to substance abuse, behavioral health, stress, anxiety, depression and grief counseling, relationship issues and workplace problems.
-Moore Counseling & Mediation Service, Inc. phone number is 1-866-340-6267. - Akron General prohibits off-the-job use of drugs and alcohol which may adversely affect a House Officer's performance, or which may jeopardize the safety of persons or property on Akron General premises. - Any House Officer who divulges a substance abuse problem will be subject to all terms and conditions of HR policy 3.14 Substance Abuse. - A reasonable suspicion or an infraction of HR policy 3.14 Substance Abuse is grounds for employment termination unless the House Officer agrees to: (1) Undergo a fitness for duty evaluation which may include a physical examination and/or drug and alcohol testing; (2) Sign all appropriate consent and release of information forms; (3) Abide by the recommendations of the health professional conducting the fitness for duty evaluation including referral to the EAP provider or other appropriate assessor; (4) Successfully complete any recommended treatment program; and (5) Execute a Last Chance Agreement which terms and conditions shall be set by Akron General.
+- House Officers are expected to be free from any health impairment which is of potential risk to patients or other employees or which may interfere with execution of a House Officer's duties, no House Officer whose behavior is impaired due to drugs or alcohol, including but not limited to prescribed medications or over-the-counter medications, may work. - Except as specified within the Akron General Human Resource policy entitled "Substance Abuse Policy," the unlawful manufacture, distribution, dispensation, possession or use of alcohol or controlled or illegal substances or drug paraphernalia on Akron General property or while conducting hospital business is absolutely prohibited and will subject the House Officer to immediate termination and potential adverse legal consequences.
+Alcohol may be served at certain functions with administrative approval. - Employees will be subject to random, unannounced drug testing throughout the year.
+Additionally, random alcohol testing will be conducted where required by Department of Transportation regulations. - Cleveland Clinic Akron General offers House Officers an Employee Assistance Program (EAP) known as Caring for Caregivers, which provides confidential assistance for problems including but not limited to substance abuse, behavioral health, stress, anxiety, depression and grief counseling, relationship issues and workplace problems.
+The 24/7 phone number is 1-800-989-8820. - Akron General prohibits off-the-job use of drugs and alcohol which may adversely affect a House Officer's performance, or which may jeopardize the safety of persons or property on Akron General premises. - Any House Officer who divulges a substance abuse problem will be subject to all terms and conditions of HR policy, "Substance Abuse Policy". - A reasonable suspicion or an infraction of the Substance Abuse Policy is grounds for employment termination unless the House Officer agrees to: (1) Undergo a fitness for duty evaluation which may include a physical examination and/or drug and alcohol testing; (2) Sign all appropriate consent and release of information forms; (3) Abide by the recommendations of the health professional conducting the fitness for duty evaluation including referral to the EAP provider or other appropriate assessor; (4) Successfully complete any recommended treatment program; and (5) Execute a Last Chance Agreement which terms and conditions shall be set by Akron General.
 Any violation of the above is grounds for immediate termination. - Mandatory treatment in lieu of termination for a drug or alcohol problem will be offered only once to any House Officer who has completed his/her introductory period.
 House Officers who violate this policy during their introductory period are subject to immediate termination.